 Available at Elm Creek Park Reserve (1) and Murphy-Hanrehan Park Reserve (1).

-Available for people with limited lower body movement or balance issues.
-Equipped with adjustable back and side support.
-Outriggers for added stability and velcro wrist grips on the paddle for people with limited hand function.
-For use with scheduled programs and lessons only.
+Scheduled programs and lessons only: Kayaks equipped with adjustable back and side support.
+Outriggers for added stability and Velcro wrist grips on the paddle for people with limited hand function.

 Nordic Walking and Trekking Poles